raidionics/Raidionics-Slicer/README.md

 2.3 Load the plugin into 3DSlicer:
 	∘ All Modules > Extension Wizard.
 	∘ (Slicer v4.11) Developer Tools > Extension Wizard.
-	∘ Select Extension > point to the folder and add it to the path (tick the small box at the bottom).
+	∘ Select Extension > point to the folder (second Raidionics) and add it to the path (tick the small box at the bottom).
 A restart of 3DSlicer is necessary after the initial launch with the plugin to have the proper Python environment.

 :warning: old trick necessary for 3DSlicer using Python 2.7